Dick Hanley (swimmer): Swimming for Michigan

 He attended the University of Michigan, where he swam for Hall of Fame Coach Gus Stager and was a varsity swimmer for the Michigan Wolverines swimming and diving team in National Collegiate Athletic Association (NCAA) competition from 1955 to 1959.

 He was a member of the Michigan Wolverines' NCAA national championship teams in the 400-yard medley relay in 1957 and 1959 and the 400-yard freestyle relay in 1959.
 In the same year, he won an individual NCAA national championship in the 200-yard freestyle.

 1956 Melbourne Olympic medal

-At the 1956 Summer Olympics in Melbourne, Australia, he received a silver medal for swimming the lead-off leg for the runner-up U.S. team in the men's 4×200-meter freestyle relay.
+At the 1956 Summer Olympics in Melbourne, Australia, he was managed by U.S. Men's Olympic Head Coach Bob Muir.
+Hanley received a silver medal for swimming the lead-off leg for the runner-up U.S. team in the men's 4×200-meter freestyle relay.

 After college, he continued to swim and trained and competed in Masters Swimming for Evanston Masters.
 Hanley worked as a professor and swimming coach at the Chicago City Colleges.

 He died May 11, 2022 in Skokie, Illinois.
 He was married to Judy Loftus, had one son, and was a grandfather.
 He also had a daughter Lindsay from another relationship.